OpenDrupal/opendrupal-archived/frontend/00_index.md

 __Outcomes:__

+* Have gone through a full frontend design and implementation process
 * Use modern frontend tools to make updates to websites (CSS / Sass / JS / jQuery / TWIG)
 * Implementing design requirements
 * Build a Drupal theme from scratch